shediao/sccache/docs/Distributed.md

 *To use it*:

-Create a scheduler key with `sccache-dist auth generate-jwt-hs256-key` (which will use your OS random number generator) and put it in your scheduler config file as
+Create a scheduler key with `ccache-dist auth generate-jwt-hs256-key` (which will use your OS random number generator) and put it in your scheduler config file as
 follows: